ovh/docs/pages/public_cloud/compute/securing_and_structuring_projects/guide.en-gb.md

 #### Provide Control Panel access

-In order to provide access to the OVHCloud control Panel, you need to create a specific policy as described in the [following guide](/pages/account_and_service_management/account_information/iam-control-panel-access/) and in the `Add user groups`, choose the groups `finance_developer_group` and `finance_SRE_group`.
+In order to provide access to the OVHCloud control Panel, you need to create a specific policy as described in the [following guide](/pages/account_and_service_management/account_information/iam-control-panel-access) and in the `Add user groups`, choose the groups `finance_developer_group` and `finance_SRE_group`.

 ![Add user groups](images/Add_user_groups.png){.thumbnail}

-Thanks to this policy, the user belonging to these 2 groups will have access to the Control Panel but only with this policy, they do not have the right to view/manage any resources.
+Thanks to this policy, the user belonging to these 2 groups will have access to the Control Panel but, because of this policy, they do not have the right to view/manage any resources.
 The following chapter adds that.

 #### Provide specific rights to Public Cloud